 In case you were still wondering, weather and temperatures do have an impact on office staff… and dispute are likely to happen in a number of occasions.

-According to Andrews Sykes Hire, the result on productivity is huge.
+According to Andrews Sykes, the result on productivity is huge.
 During fair weather, 30% of workers extends their lunch breaks by no less than 13 minutes during summer time.
 Working attire, too, are obviously linked to productivity.
 Who likes to work wearing a suit during hot weather?

 Although company culture doesn’t always allow relaxed dress code, adaptation during summer and winter months are desperately needed!